naphteine/lunch/README.md

 # Lunch

-Welcome to Lunch, a web application to share recipes for delicious meals, inspired by the cherished recipes from my mother.
-Recipes are stored as Markdown files, making it easy to add and manage your favorite culinary creations.
+Welcome to Lunch, a web application designed by myself, developed using Next.js and Tailwind.
+This project provides an interface to recipes for delicious meals, inspired by recipes from my mother.
+Recipes are stored as Markdown files, making it easy to add and manage.

-## Features To Be Implemented
+## Features

-- Recipe Collection: Create, store and organize your favorite recipes in one place.
+- Recipe Collection: Create, store, and organize recipes in one place.
 - Markdown Support: Write recipes using Markdown formatting for easy readability and flexibility.
-- Search Functionality: Quickly find recipes based on ingredients, cuisine or recipe name.
-- Responsive Design: Enjoy a seamless experience across different devices,ensuring easy access to recipes wherever you go.

 ## Getting Started